robert/robert.github.com/_posts/2020-05-17-pfab15-dont-overwork-your-functions.md

 # or the type that `multiply` returns.
 #
 # New versions of Python do allow you to specify
-# *type-hints*, but we can safely ignore them for the
+# *type-hints*, but we can safely ignore type-hints
-# sake of this discussion.
+# for the sake of this discussion.
 def multiply(a, b):
     return a * b